Ahmed-hussien90/Spring-boot-Mongodb-demo/README.md

 # Running Server

-clone app in intellij or any supported spring editor.
+clone app in intellij or any IDE supported spring  .

 change mongodbUrl in application.properties with your mongodbUrl  `spring.data.mongodb.uri= "yourDburl"`.